mathis-marcotte/zone-kubeflow-containers/README.md

 GitHub Actions CI is enabled to do building, scanning, automated testing, pushing of our images to ACR.
 The workflows will trigger on the following:

-- any push to master
+- any push to master or beta
 - any push to an open PR that edits files in `.github/workflows/` or `/images/`

 This allows for easy scanning and automated testing for images.